huggingface/trl/docs/source/ppo_trainer.md

 ## Implementation details

-This PPOv2 implementation is based on the [The N+ Implementation Details of RLHF with PPO: A Case Study on TL;DR Summarization](https://huggingface.co/papers/2403.17031).
+This PPO implementation is based on the [The N+ Implementation Details of RLHF with PPO: A Case Study on TL;DR Summarization](https://huggingface.co/papers/2403.17031).

 ## Benchmark experiments